 Because of this extra day, a leap year has 366 days instead of 365.
-Additionally, a leap year does not end and begin on the same day of the week, as a non–leap year does.
+Additionally, a leap year does not end and begins on the same day of the week as a non–leap year does.

 How Do You Know If It’s a Leap Year?

-Generally, a leap year happens every four years, which, thankfully, is a fairly simple pattern to remember.
+Generally, a leap year happens every four years, which, thankfully, is a relatively simple pattern to remember.
 However, there is a little more to it than that.

 Here are the rules of leap years:

-If a year satisfies both the rules above, then it is a leap year.
+If a year satisfies both the rules above, it is a leap year.

 Why Do We Need Leap Years?